Simulating a coin with irrational bias using rational arithmetic: Application

 \section{Application}

-Two specific cases will be considered: Euler's constant $\gamma$, and $\pi/4$.
+Two specific cases will be considered in detail: Euler's constant $\gamma$ (\S \ref{part: sim gamma}), and $\pi/4$ (\S \ref{part: sim pidiv4}).
 These are in themselves interesting; especially the former, as simulating $\gamma$ without real-number arithmetic is one of the open problems mentioned in \cite{Flajolet11}.
 In addition, they illustrate the algorithm's performance in two different situations: a series of positive terms with error decaying as a power law, and an alternating series with exponential error decay.
+A few additional examples are then briefly discussed (\S \ref{part: other examples}).